JohnnyBazooka89/StSModTheBlackbeard/README.md

 The Blackbeard fully supports the [Googly Eyes](https://github.com/twanvl/sts-googly-mod/releases) mod.
 If you'd like to play with hilarious googly eyes on almost every card, then you are most welcome :)

 ## Contact ##
-- To report a bug, please create an [issue](https://github.com/JohnnyBazooka89/StSModTheBlackbeard/issues).
-You can also find me on Slay the Spire discord, on channel #unsupported-modding (my nickname: JohnnyBazooka89#8560).
+- To report a bug or if you want to contact me, please create an [issue](https://github.com/JohnnyBazooka89/StSModTheBlackbeard/issues).
+At the moment I don't plan on making any changes to the mod, other than maintaining it to ensure it's always playable with the newest version of Slay the Spire.
+I'm no longer active on Slay the Spire discord - please use the github issues.